seanpmaxwell/Typescript-Best-Practices/README.md

     - App.tsx
     - main.tsx
   - domain/ <-- Business logic
+    - UserDomain.ts
   - services/ <-- (if you need to make API calls to a back-end)
-    - UserService.ts <-- Call the UserRoutes.ts in your back-end
+    - UserService.ts <-- Call the user.routes.ts in your back-end
 ```